 ΛCDM Graphical History

 The graphical histories presented here provide a visual summary of the significant progress made over the last two decades toward consensus values for cosmological parameters within the framework of ΛCDM.
-In general, parameter determinations from the WMAP 9-year (Hinshaw et al. 2013) and most recent Planck (Planck XIII 2015, Planck Int.
-XLVI 2016) analyses have the smallest quoted uncertainties.
+In general, parameter determinations from the WMAP 9-year (Hinshaw et al. 2013) and most recent Planck (Planck XIII 2015, Planck VI 2018) analyses have the smallest quoted uncertainties.
 It is important to remember that these points represent a combined result from several datasets, in which the WMAP and Planck teams combined their own data with external datasets to provide the tightest possible constraints.
 Since some of these external datasets are shared in common, these determinations cannot be considered completely independent of each other.
 Wherever possible, it is useful to check for consistency with more independent determinations.

 A number of future and ongoing experiments are working toward furthering our understanding.
 This includes major efforts† toward detection of the B-mode polarization of the CMB, which is a predicted signature from inflation, and should assist in further constraining τ.
 A search for BAO in the large scale structure observed via 21 cm hydrogen emission is also underway (Canadian Hydrogen Intensity Mapping Experiment, CHIME Newburgh et al. 2014).